reeseschultz/ReeseUnityDemos/Packages/com.reese.nav/README.md

 2. [NavSurface](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Packages/com.reese.nav/Surface/NavSurface.cs) - A component added to [GameObjects](https://docs.unity3d.com/2019.3/Documentation/ScriptReference/GameObject.html) during authoring that also have the [NavMeshSurface](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Packages/com.reese.nav/ThirdParty/NavMeshComponents/Scripts/NavMeshSurface.cs) attached.
 Make sure you bake your surfaces!
 3. [NavBasis](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Packages/com.reese.nav/Basis/NavBasis.cs) - A glorified parent transform you may attach to any arbitrary [GameObject](https://docs.unity3d.com/2019.3/Documentation/ScriptReference/GameObject.html).
 If you don't create a basis, then one will be created by default which non-parented surfaces will become children of.

+### Layers

+All [GameObjects](https://docs.unity3d.com/2019.3/Documentation/ScriptReference/GameObject.html) with [NavSurfaces](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Packages/com.reese.nav/Surface/NavSurface.cs) should be set to layer 28.
+All obstacles should be set to layer 29.
+Otherwise, things won't work because the nav package depends on ray and collider casting.
+For more information on the layers and overriding them, see the section on constants.

 ### The [NavAgent](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Packages/com.reese.nav/Agent/NavAgent.cs)

 FYI, I personally made  *no* effort achieving parity between Unity's concept of the [NavMeshAgent](https://docs.unity3d.com/2019.3/Documentation/ScriptReference/AI.NavMeshAgent.html) and this one.
 In fact, it's expected that you do *not* use the [NavMeshAgent](https://docs.unity3d.com/2019.3/Documentation/ScriptReference/AI.NavMeshAgent.html) component.
 Thus, the only authoring script related to the [NavAgent](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Packages/com.reese.nav/Agent/NavAgent.cs) is the [NavAgentPrefab](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Packages/com.reese.nav/Agent/NavAgentPrefab.cs), which is an optional helper that can be used along with [ConvertToEntity](https://docs.unity3d.com/Packages/com.unity.entities@0.5/api/Unity.Entities.ConvertToEntity.html?q=convert%20to%20ent).